Key Takeaways

 Eligible targets remain: subscriptions to the capital of operating companies (SMEs, mid-caps), investments via FCPR, FPCI or SLP funds meeting legal requirements, as well as certain direct co-investments in industrial or technology projects.
 The selection of reinvestment vehicles now demands careful legal and tax analysis.

-A Worked Example: The Impact of the Reform on a Real Case
+A Worked Example: The Impact of the Reform

-Under the new regime (disposal from 21 February 2026): the holding company must reinvest €5.6 million (70%) within three years, with a minimum 5-year holding period.
-The additional reinvestment effort amounts to €800,000, and eligible investment options are restricted to non-real estate operating assets with a long-term horizon.
-In practice, this requires access to private equity managers, venture capital advisors or privileged deal flow — something that only professionally accompanied wealth structures can realistically orchestrate.
+Consider a business owner selling an industrial group for proceeds of €8 million, with a contribution gain of €6 million.
+Under the new regime, the holding company must reinvest €5.6 million (70%) within three years, with a minimum 5-year holding period.
+The additional reinvestment effort amounts to €800,000 compared to the old regime, and eligible investment options are restricted to non-real estate operating assets with a long-term horizon.

 Adaptation Strategies: Navigating the New Framework